apache/gravitino/docs/spark-connector/spark-catalog-iceberg.md

 ### Other storage

-You need to add custom configuration with the format `spark.sql.catalog.${iceberg_catalog_name}.{configuration_key}`.
+You may need to add custom configurations with the format `spark.sql.catalog.${iceberg_catalog_name}.{configuration_key}`.
 Additionally, place corresponding jars which implement `FileIO` in the classpath of Spark.